xyxyLiu/SwipeRefreshLayout/README.md

 #### Prelimenary:
 * You can import reginald.swiperefresh.view directly to your project.
 Note that android.support.v4 jar is required.
 * Add \res\layout\default_swiperefresh_head_layout.xml and \res\values\strings.xml to
-your corresponding folders if you use the internal default refresh head layout              reginald.swiperefresh.view.DefaultCustomHeadViewLayout.
+your corresponding folders if you use the internal default refresh head layout              com.reginald.swiperefresh.view.DefaultCustomHeadViewLayout.
 (You can also implement your own custom refresh head by implementing CustomSwipeRefreshHeadview.CustomSwipeRefreshHeadLayout interface.)

 #### Create CustomSwipeRefreshLayout
 ``` java